Intrinsic Alignment as an RSD Contaminant in the DESI Survey: Intrinsic Alignment Signal

 \subsection{Color Weighting}

-As our signal is a function of transverse separation, the main source of its dilution is from pairs of galaxies with large radial separations.
+As our signal is a function of transverse separation, the main source of its dilution is from pairs of galaxies with large separations along the line of sight.
 At the time of this paper, we do not have spectra for all of the imaged galaxies and so use color as a redshift proxy.
 To give pairs which are more likely to be physically associated a higher weight in the alignment signal, we created a weighting scheme based off of their $r-W1$ colors.
+This scheme gives higher weights to galaxies which are more likely to have small separations along the line of sight.
+For a pair of galaxies with two colors, we used existing redshifts to estimate the likelihood that they were separated by less than $10 {\rm Mpc}$.
 Using the redshifts DESI has measured so far, described in Section \ref{desi_redshifts}, we separated galaxies into 20 bins of $r-W1$ color.
-We then calculated the fraction of galaxies which are radially separated by less than $10\ {\rm Mpc}$ for every combination of two colors, based on their redshift difference and assuming the Hubble flow.
+For every combination of the average colors in each bin, we estimated the fraction of galaxies which are radially separated by less than $10\ {\rm Mpc}$, based on their redshift difference and assuming the Hubble flow.
 The resulting lookup matrix was then used as a weight when averaging the alignment signal from individual pairs (Figure \ref{fig:lookup_matrix}).